thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/rulenode/originator_fields_node_fields_templatization.md

 - `smart_door_lock`
 - `motion_detector`

-Let's assume that device of type `dock_lock_sensor` and name `SDL-001` publish next type of messages to the system:
+Let's assume that device of type `smart_door_lock` and name `SDL-001` publish next type of messages to the system:

 ```json
 {